mohammadalihumayun/spatial_AE/README.md

 The implementaion has following three code files, for the simulations and evaluation of the AE model.

-`dlmodels.py` library that contains the modeules that implement the proposed and benchmark deep learning models in tensorflow.keras
+`dlmodels.py` containing modules for implementation of the proposed and benchmark deep learning models
 `simulations.py` file to run the experiments
 `display_results.py` file to plot the results graphically